 Positive rituals – your ability to focus on new things and exercise discipline consciously is more limited than you think.
 Every bit of self-control you exercise in a day draws on a limited reserve of energy.
 When you feel overwhelmed, it’s because your tank is nearing empty.
 One way to stretch your energy farther is to build rituals into your day.
 A ritual or routine allows you to run on autopilot for a while, conserving energy for other uses.

 Even better, routines can replenish energy if they are recovery rituals.
 A few examples on the personal side: I wake up in the morning and say a prayer.
-Not so religious, just a reminder of how I want to live my life and what I’m grateful for.
+It doesn’t have to be religious, just a reminder of you want to live your life and what you’re grateful for.
 I try to walk or hike every afternoon for 20-30 minutes.
 My walk starts with another “gratitude prayer” and then I stretch for 15 minutes.
 This is dynamite for me.

 Sleep – Sleep is sacred.
 Get seven or eight hours of sleep.
 Go to bed at 10 o’clock.
 If you have a sleep debt, take a nap during the day (if it doesn’t interfere with your sleep at night).
 If you are a light sleeper, make sure you sleep in total darkness (use blackout shades), no telephones or TVs in the bedroom, and use ear plugs if necessary.